-So, you’ve got a little problem with employee engagement in your knowledge management solution.
+So, you’ve got a little problem with employee engagement in your knowledge management solution (KMS).
 Users who were once active have gone AWOL.
 This happens, but before you immediately jump into brainstorming solutions, it’s important to take a look at why those users became inactive.

 When you go to the doctor because you’re experiencing symptoms, you don’t expect the doctor to merely treat those symptoms; you expect the doctor to figure out what’s causing them.
 Once you have this knowledge, you can take the necessary steps to protect yourself from experiencing the same symptoms in the future.